Am0rphous/Awesome/SysAdmin.md

   - [Panamax-ui](https://github.com/CenturyLinkLabs/panamax-ui) - The Web GUI for Panamax.
   - [The Moby Project](https://github.com/moby/moby) - A collaborative project for the container ecosystem to assemble container-based systems.
   - [RunC](https://github.com/opencontainers/runc) - CLI tool for spawning and running containers according to the OCI specification.
+  - [V86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly.

   #### Container orchestration
   - Docker swarm